dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/info-card/demos.md

 ### InfoCard with Buttons

-Two buttons

 <InfoCardButtons />

 <InfoCardButtonsCentered />

-Each button can be used independently
+Each button can be used independently.

 <InfoCardAcceptButton />